home-assistant/home-assistant.io/source/hassio/installation.markdown

 ### Intel NUC

-Flash the downloaded image to your SSD/hard disk (recommended) or SD-card using [balenaEtcher][balenaEtcher].
+Flash the downloaded image to your storage device using [balenaEtcher][balenaEtcher].
 You can use the `gunzip` command on Linux/macOS or [7-Zip][7-zip] on Windows to extract the image.
   - Make sure to disable Secure Boot from the UEFI settings.

 ### Optional - set up the Wi-Fi or a static IP address